 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 explain the way protocols currently in use in the Internet work and the requirements for designing network protocols.
-2 capture and analyse network traffic.
-3 apply the theory of basic network performance analysis 4 analyse soundness or potential flaws in proposed protocols 5 describe the current architecture of the Internet and the entities involved with the day to day running of the Internet and the process involved with development of policy and new protocols 6 explain and identify security and ethical issues in computer networking.
-7 implement key networking algorithms in simulation
+1 Explain the way protocols currently in use in the Internet work and the requirements for designing network protocols.
+2 Analyse and capture network traffic.
+3 Apply the theory of basic network performance analysis 4 Analyse soundness or potential flaws in proposed protocols 5 Describe the current architecture of the Internet and the entities involved with the day to day running of the Internet and the process involved with development of policy and new protocols 6 Explain and identify security and ethical issues in computer networking.
+7 Use key networking algorithms in simulation

 University Graduate Attributes